 Director of Events

-Nicole is a Fort Worth native who serves as the Chamber’s Junior Project Manager and Events Coordinator.
+Nicole is a Fort Worth native who serves as the Chamber’s Director of Events.
 Nicole brings experience from a leading company in the automotive industry and a family-owned startup, giving her insight into how both entrepreneurial startups and established companies operate.
 Nicole is a graduate of Baylor University where she earned her Bachelor’s degree in Marketing and Entrepreneurship.

 Director of Economic Development & Information Systems